 Many laboratories around the country have been paying attention to understanding how cancer develops.
 This implies gaining knowledge about how such cells migrate from the primary tumour to distant sites in the body and also about developing therapies to inhibit this process.

 Researchers at the Medical University of South Carolina (MUSC) identified a mechanism that can help in regulating signalling events leading to cell migration and metastasis.
-They also showed in the Oct, 2017 issue of Science Signalling, that primary cilia acts as a focal point to transmit growth signals.
+They also showed in the Oct, 2017 issue of Science Signalling, that primary cilia act as a focal point to transmit growth signals.
 Moreover, they identified a specific ceramide species that disrupts the cell’s ability to form this focal point.

-According to Besim Ogretmen, Ph.D., senior author of the study, director of the Developmental Cancer Therapeutics Program at the Hollings Cancer Center and professor of Biochemistry and Molecular Biology at MUSC, this could be one way by which cancer cells could actually migrate from one place to another to induce metastasis leading to metastatic cancer.
+According to Besim Ogretmen, Ph.D., senior author of the study, director of the Developmental Cancer Therapeutics Programmes at the Hollings Cancer Center and professor of Biochemistry and Molecular Biology at MUSC, this could be one way by which cancer cells could actually migrate from one place to another to induce metastasis leading to metastatic cancer.

 The Ogretmen laboratory studies the signaling lipid ceramide and its role in many biological pathways, including cancer biology.
-Family of six ceramide synthase enzymes help in formation of ceramides in the cells.
-In order to identify how these various enzymes function, the laboratory generated mice that lacked each of these enzymes.
+Family of six ceramide synthase enzymes help information of ceramides in the cells.
+In order to identify how these various enzymes function, the laboratory-generated mice that lacked each of these enzymes.
 Mice lacking CerS4 suffered from a condition in which the hair got lost from some or all parts of the body known as alopecia.

 Keratinocytes, or skin cells, migrate through the outer skin to maintain hair follicles.
 In the absence of CerS4, these keratinocytes become hyperactive and migrate too much, thereby disrupting the hair cycle.
 Ogretmen points out that this phenotype was unexpected, the increased migration observed in these keratinocytes might also occur in the cancer cells.
 This case hair loss reflected unexpected phenotypes through animal models and something very significant in cancer biology like things about cancer metastasis and how it could be regulated.